Silver Line (DART): Operations

 Service operates seven days a week.
 On weekdays, trains run from 4 am to 1 am, with 30-minute headways during peak periods (5–9 am and 3–7 pm) and hourly service during all other times.
 On weekends and major holidays, trains operate hourly in both directions between 5 am and 1 am.

 DART 905, one of eight Silver Line FLIRT trainsets, tests at the Cityline/Bush station.

-The estimated one-way travel time from end to end is approximately is 55 minutes.
+The estimated one-way travel time from end to end is approximately 55 minutes.
 These run times include station dwell times of 30 seconds at all stations except for Downtown Carrollton, Addison Transit Center, CityLine/Bush, and 12th Street, where dwell times are one minute.
 In comparison, estimated travel time from the DART Orange Line CityLine/Bush station to DFW Airport Terminal A station is approximately 1.5 hours as it requires travel through downtown Dallas.

 Because the trains operate on freight rail tracks, each is staffed by both an engineer and a conductor, unlike light rail services, which have a single operator.
 To maintain operational flexibility with a small workforce, Silver Line onboard staff are cross-trained, certified, and qualified to perform both roles.